Bhaskar Bhattacharrya

-Bhaskar Bhattacharya (born 29 September 1952) is a retired Indian judge and a former Chief Justice of Gujarat High Court.
+Bhaskar Bhattacharya (born 29 September 1952) is an Indian former judge who served as the 57th Chief Justice of the Gujarat High Court from 2012 to 2014.

-Career
+Early life and legal career

 Bhattacharya passed B.Sc. and LL.B. from the Jogesh Chandra Chaudhuri Law College, University of Calcutta.
-He was enrolled as an Advocate on 14 March 1975 and started practice in civil matters in the Calcutta High Court.
-He became senior Advocate in 1994.
-Bhattacharya was appointed a permanent Judge of the Calcutta High Court on 17 July 1997.
-He was transferred to Gujarat High Court and joined there on 8 November 2011 and became the Chief Justice on 18 July 2012.
-He retired on 28 September 2014 from the post.
+He was enrolled as an advocate on 14 March 1975 and started practice in civil matters in the Calcutta High Court.
+He became a Senior Advocate in 1994.

+Bhattacharya was appointed a permanent judge of the Calcutta High Court on 17 July 1997.
+He was transferred to the Gujarat High Court on 8 November 2011 and became its Chief Justice on 18 July 2012.
+He retired on 28 September 2014.